 COMPTON, CALIFORNIA – When it comes to viewing the bodies of the dearly departed, few American cities can hold a candle to the convenience and ease offered by Compton’s drive-thru mortuary.
 The general consensus of the citizens of this south central Los Angeles community is astonishment that their city is one of the few in the country to offer a drive-thru funeral parlor.

-The drive-thru open casket display allows relatives and friends to view a dead loved one from the comfort of an automobile.
-The convenience frees mourners from many of the usual headaches that accompany attending a funeral, like ironing a wrinkled shirt, taking a shower and the inevitable irritation of parking.
+The drive-thru open casket display allows relatives and friends to view a dead loved one from the comfort of their automobile.
+The convenience alleviates many of the usual headaches that accompany attending a funeral, like ironing a wrinkled shirt, taking a shower and the inevitable irritation of parking.
 No fuss, no muss and more importantly, no more worries about the new rims on your auto getting stolen like the old days of indoor funerals.
 With today’s hectic schedules, the drive-thru mortuary permits people “on the go” to pay their respect without all the rescheduling funerals used to necessitate.

 “The other day I was running late for an appointment with my parole officer,” exclaimed Compton resident, Sherlee Washington.
 “I was drivin’ and tryin’ to eat a bag full of Taco Bell and answer text messages all at the same time.
 Luckily Grandma was being displayed in that drive-thru so I didn’t have to waste more time parking the car when I paid my respects.
 If I miss another meeting with my P.O. the sh*t’s gonna hit the fan.”